CRESYM/colib0.github.io/pages/models/generations/SM1/GENSAL/index.md

 title: GENROU/GENSAL
 tags: ["#110","Synchronous machine", "RMS", "EMT", "Phasorial", "Rotor", "Stator", "Dynawo", "Opensource", "GENROU", "GENSAL"]
 date: 10/04/2024
-last-updated: 23/04/2024
+last-updated: 24/05/2024
 ---

 # Salient-pole Synchronous Machine

 ## Context

-The model presented is derived from the general model for Synchronous Machine
+The model presented is derived from the general model for Synchronous Machine, transforming the equations to the *dq0* reference frame.
+It describes the dynamic behavior of synchronous machines with no aturation effects.
+The model is suitable for transient stability analysis.

 ## Model use, assumptions, validity domain and limitations